 To be more precise, we should expect the last of these dystopia enthusiasts to assemble in a few cramped conurbations.
 These last economic ghettos may relocate to the Equator where extra-planetary payloads require less energy to lift into orbit.
 Hyper-urban space gantries of this kind may materialize in the Andes, the mountains of equatorial of Africa, Sumatra, Borneo and other elevations dotting the Equatorial Zone.

 Domed cities and new recycling technologies (Paul Lackman mentioned the Biosphere experiment) may demonstrate more effective ways to deal with pollution, incoming ultraviolet and heat exchange problems in each of these settings.
-Routine freight technologies may include super canon, MAGLEV and space elevator payloads, once they stop menacing us as cheap strategic weapons.
+Routine freight technologies may include super canon, MAGLEV and space elevator payloads once they stop menacing us as cheap strategic weapons.
 Our customary transport methods will shrink, replaced by others we cannot yet imagine.
 See the chapter, Plus LTA, Minus Nukes.

-The problem is not the lack of scientific soundness of “soft” technologies like parapsychology and New Age research, no matter how much well-financed “debunking” of zero scientific validity is brought to bear against them.
+The problem is not the lack of scientific soundness of “soft” technologies like parapsychology and New Age research, no matter how much well-financed “debunking” of zero scientific validity has been brought to bear against them.
 But as long as weapon managers retain control of them, it would be hard to imagine a greater threat than their potential to summon enormous, new destructive energies.

 The near and far reaches of the Solar System would represent the outer colonies of this Victorian model.
-Braving great peril, enterprising pioneers will cast off from Earth, and a few of their survivors will make it back bearing fantastic treasure.
+Braving great peril, enterprising pioneers will cast off from Earth and a few of their survivors will make it back bearing fantastic treasure.
 At first, expect these space colonies to be plagued by isolation, dearth, primitivism, terror and exceptional lethality.

 All puns aside, we cannot expect to explore space in a vacuum.
 Space colonists will require massive shipments of survival necessities, energy quanta and elite human reinforcements, which only a thriving Earth-base could provide.
 We will have to dream up many new peace technologies in order to colonize outer space successfully.

 The robust health and matriarchal solidarity of an elephant herd allow it to raise a delicate calf despite what appear to be insurmountable difficulties and dangers.
 The African savannah: what a harsh environment in which to raise a tender cub!
 We Earthlings should cultivate hardy utopias and ecotopias.
-Only a well-run Learner civilization will be able to nurture space exploration in the latter decades of this century.
+Only a well-run Learner civilization will be able to nurture space exploration into the latter decades of this century.

 We may explore other planets with specially trained and equipped colonies of insects and extremophiles (like water bears).
 Their life-support requirements would be minimal; their curiosity and survival instincts would drive them to explore the terrain of Mars, for example, with inhuman thoroughness, at a fraction of the cost of manned exploration and much more thoroughly than clumsy robots.

 The difference between extraterrestrial contamination and terraforming is largely moot.
-This problem is critical; future Learners will need to thrash it out in detail.
+This problem is critical; future Learners will have to thrash it out in detail.
 Indeed, we shall have to pay particular attention to the pollution of outer space.

 An entrepreneurial genius will no doubt earn a fortune by sweeping up this orbital trash and recycling it as precious raw materials for future use in outer space.
 Land-based entrepreneurs will sort through landfills with much the same intent.
-As it stands, our best-laid plans involve slowing the orbits of as much of this horrifically expensive junk as possible, so that it will fall into the atmosphere, burn up and disappear from our radar screens.
+As it stands, our best-laid plans involve slowing the orbit of as much of this horrifically expensive junk as possible, so that it will fall into the atmosphere, burn up and disappear from our radar screens.
 Such a waste!

 Outer space offers us a relatively clean slate.
 Insofar possible, we should restore its purity.